mozilla/DeepSpeech/doc/ParallelOptimization.rst

 optimization, the incorrect gradient problem is not present here.
 In fact, hybrid parallel optimization performs as if one is working with a single mini-batch which is :math:`G` times the size of a mini-batch handled by a single GPU.
-Hoewever, hybrid parallel optimization is not perfect.
+However, hybrid parallel optimization is not perfect.
 If one GPU is slower than all the others in completing its mini-batch, all other GPUs will have to sit idle until this straggler finishes with its mini-batch.
 This hurts throughput.
 But, if all GPUs are of the same make and model, this problem should be